 Facts associated with BIA-ALCL

-- It is a cancer of lymphatic cells and a form of Non-Hodgkin’s Lymphoma
+- It is NOT breast cancer – It is a cancer of lymphatic cells and a form of Non-Hodgkin’s Lymphoma

 - It occurs in association with breast implants and to date exclusively with exposure to textured implants (ie. no case has been reported with exposure to smooth implants alone)